0xPix3l/0xPix3l.github.io/_posts/Acitve-Directory/2024-09-30-installing.md

 # Installing VMs

-As I said eariler I skiped the vagrant part to download the VMs because i already had a windows 2019 iso image.
-So, I installed them on Vmware like any normal windows server with default settings.
-But in order of them to work we had to tweak things a little.
+As I said earlier I skipped the vagrant part to download the VMs because I already had a Windows 2019 iso image.
+So, I installed them on VMware like any normal Windows server with default settings.
+But in order for them to work we had to tweak things a little.

-I checked the Vagrant file folder and realised that this configuration gives the following default IPs to 3 VMs:
+Upon examining the Vagrant file, I discovered that the three VMs are assigned the default IP addresses listed below:
 - GOAD-DC01: 192.168.56.10
 - GOAD-DC02: 192.168.56.11
 - GOAD-SRV02: 192.168.56.22